 The Great Train Robbery

 The main character, Edward Pierce’s last name does resound his cold and calculating nature, piercing into human nature as a tool for his plan to rob the gold bullion.
-He made good use of his insights in dealing with underworld figures.
+He made good use of his insights in dealing and using underworld figures.
 Pierce knew how to pick his people for a job that boggled even Scotland Yard.
-It was like reading Sherlock Holmes.
-Chrichton wielded figures together beautifully.
+It was like reading one of Sherlock Holmes novels.
+Chrichton weaved figures together beautifully.

-If you ever get a chance to read this book, you will not regret it.
+If you ever get a chance to read The Great Train Robbery, you will not regret it.